 Nick Shultz shared this pumpkin smoothie with me to enjoy after my workout.
-He calls this a post-workout recover shake.
-Nick, a long-time friend is an amazing personal trainer.
-He happens to also be the Executive Director of Red Brook Health & Wellness Center, here in Owings Mills, MD.
-I train with Nick a couple of times a week and he always reinforces the hard training that we do with proper nutrition tips.
+He calls this a post-workout recovery shake.
+Nick, a long-time friend, is an excellent personal trainer.
+He is also the Executive Director of the Republic of Athletes here in Owings Mills, MD.
+I train with Nick several times weekly, and he constantly reinforces our hard training with good nutrition tips.

-I tend to have a lot of aches and pains after hard workouts.
-Getting enough protein, and eating well-balanced meals that contain just the right nutrition to support healing is a key to fewer aches and pains.
+I tend to have a lot of aches and pains after strenuous workouts.
+Getting enough protein and eating well-balanced meals with the proper nutrition to support healing is critical to fewer aches and pains.

 Adapting this Pumpkin Smoothie Recipe

-All of our recipes are meant to be inspiring.
+All of our honey recipes are meant to be inspiring.
 That’s the way we see it.
-Don’t feel like you have to make this Pumpkin Smoothie Recipe exactly the way our recipe shows.
+Please don’t feel like you must make this Pumpkin Smoothie Recipe precisely how our recipe shows.
 Get creative.
 Experiment.
 Try something different.
 Here are some ideas in case you need a little boost with adapting this recipe: